 Just as Scrum has ceremonies to keep a single agile team aligned, an essential ceremony to keep multiple teams in the Scaled Agile Framework communicating with each other is Program Increment (PI) Planning.
 It’s a way to keep even the largest organizations nimble.

-Program Increment Planning for large organizations
+PI Planning for large organizations

-PI Planning is a periodic meeting that happens throughout the year.
+PI Planning is a periodic ceremony that happens throughout the year.
 Teams within an organization gather to compile their thoughts on product features and the product roadmap, and to discover any dependencies that exist between them.

 Visualize your dependencies

-- Program roadmap: an overview of all of the scheduled increments or iterations for a program
+- Program roadmap: an overview of all of the scheduled increments or iterations for a program or group of teams

 Unlock your organization's common dependencies